Many neighborly polytopes and oriented matroids: The Sewing Construction

-In terms of oriented matroids, the definition of $\cP[\cT]$ is ambiguous, since it can represent different oriented matroids.
-However, the following proposition shows that all the extensions $\cP[\cT]$ have the same face lattice.
-Moreover, because of rigidity, this implies that there is no ambiguity when $\cP[\cT]$ is neighborly of odd rank.
+In terms of oriented matroids, the definition of $\cP[\cF]$ is ambiguous, since it can represent different oriented matroids.
+However, the following proposition (together with Lemma~\ref{lem:benbey}) shows that all the extensions $\cP[\cF]$ have the same face lattice.
+In particular, this implies that there is no ambiguity when $\cP[\cF]$ is neighborly of odd rank, because these are rigid (Theorem~\ref{thm:neigharerigid}).